Mainstage Theatre to end season on happy note with musical comedy

 The musical comedy begins with a lonely man, fittingly called Man in Chair, who decided to play a record from a musical called "the Drowsy Chaperone" when suddenly the album comes to life in his apartment.

-"He's (Man in Chair) is narrating throughout, kind of stopping the record and their freezing and he'll explain something and then he plays and then he'll stop it and they freeze," co-director Kathleen Wile said.
+"He's narrating throughout, kind of stopping the record and their freezing and he'll explain something and then he plays and then he'll stop it and they freeze," co-director Kathleen Wile said.

-Annie Clark, a Carmel resident, plays Janet Van de Graaff, said her character is getting to give up an illustrious acting career for love and marriage.
+Annie Clark, who plays Janet Van de Graaff, said her character is ready to give up an illustrious acting career for love and marriage.
 During the prohibition era in which the play is set, she is accompanied by a woman referred to as The Drowsy Chaperone.

 When asked why she's called that, Wile said while watching over Janet, she is sometimes side tracked by champagne, which makes her drowsy, hence, the name.